-The enormous Yangtze giant softshell turtle is the world’s rarest turtle, with only four individuals thought to remain in the world.
+The enormous Yangtze giant softshell turtle is the world’s rarest turtle, with only three individuals thought to remain in the world.
 These extraordinary turtles are teetering on the brink of extinction.

-Two of the remaining four individuals are in captivity at Suzhou Zoo, China, where efforts are ongoing to achieve captive breeding.
+One of the remaining four individuals is in captivity at Suzhou Zoo, China, where efforts are ongoing to achieve captive breeding.
 However, all efforts to date to induce breeding, including artificial insemination, have failed.

 There was thought to be only three surviving individuals until 2018.
 Researchers studying the eDNA from a lake in Vietnam identified the DNA of a Yangtze giant softshell in the lake, indicating the presence of at least one individual in the lake.